(1) iCandy Design Limited of 22a Marlborough Street, Andover, Hampshire, SP10 1DQ (the Agency)

 8.5 The Client shall reimburse the Agency for reasonable Expenses actually incurred by the Agency and agreed in any Statement of Work or otherwise approved in writing by the Client in advance of them being incurred.

 8.6 The Agency may invoice the Client for the Fees at such times and/or in such instalments (as applicable) as are set out in the relevant Statement of Work (as applicable).

 8.7 All Third-Party Fees and Expenses shall be charged to the Client by the Agency at cost.
 The Client agrees to allow the Agency to place a small credit on printed material, exhibition displays, advertisements.

-8.8 During the Term, the Agency shall immediately advise the Client of any changes in the cost of any products, materials and/or services that the Agency obtains from any third party that will be charged to the Client as Third-Party Fees.
-If the Client is willing to pay these increased costs as a Third-Party Fee (though the Client shall be under no obligation to do so), the Client shall notify the Agency in writing.
+8.8 During the Term, the Agency shall immediately advise the Client of any changes in the cost of any products, materials and services or, services that the Agency obtains from any third party that will be charged to the Client as Third-Party Fees.

 8.9 Except as otherwise agreed between the parties, the Client shall pay all undisputed invoices submitted by the Agency within 30 days of receipt of that invoice by the Client, provided always that the invoice sets out the Agency's VAT invoice details.